DonnahM/Mental-health-insights-tech/README.md

 4. **Enhance Psychological Safety**
 - **Insight:** Patterns in help-seeking vary by gender and culture, indicating opportunities to tailor mental health programs to different employee needs.
 - **Action:** Build inclusive messaging and encourage leadership to model vulnerability.
-- **AI Opportunity:** Language analysis can detect stigmatizing patterns, and virtual training can improve manager response.
+- **AI Opportunity:** Language analysis can detect stigmatizing patterns, and AI-supported training can improve manager responsiveness and empathy.

 **Overall:** Combining policy improvements, empathetic leadership, and responsible AI creates a supportive, ethical, and human-centered mental health ecosystem.

 ## Conclusion
 This project shows that personal history, workplace culture, and access to support collectively shape whether tech employees seek mental health treatment.
 Clear patterns from both exploration and modeling highlight the value of psychological safety, early intervention, and readily accessible resources.
 Logistic Regression provided strong, interpretable insights, making it ideal for translating findings into actionable workplace strategies.
 Ultimately, these results underscore the importance of empathy-driven policies and the potential for responsible, human-centered digital tools to enhance employee wellbeing at scale.